LogDoc-org/fair-http-server/ROUTES.md

 ### Basics
-Routes file must be named exactly "routes" and must be available in a classpath at "/" location.
+Routes file must be named exactly "endpoints" and must be available in a classpath at "/" location.

-One route defined by one line of three parts:
+One endpoint defined by one line of three parts:
-`Method [1+ space] endpoint path [1+ space] handler`
+`Method [1+ space] route path [1+ space] handler`
 Simple example:
 `GET    /api/version    controllers.MyController.getVersion`